-The year of boy bands, Brittany Spears and the Spice Girls.
+The year of boy bands, Britney Spears and the Spice Girls.

 The year of Titanic and Leonardo DiCaprio, Godzilla, Saving Private Ryan, Armageddon and Steven Tyler’s screaming about not missing a thing.

 The year of political sex scandals, the unveiling of the first iMac from Apple, and the introduction of Harry Potter to the world.

 While many of the things we know and are familiar with came to be that year, there were a lot of things different about the world back then.